How to Become a Music Directors and Composers in Nevada

 Obtain Nevada licensure or certification

 Nevada may require specific licensing or professional certification for music directors and composerss.
-Requirements vary by state — contact the Nevada Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Nevada Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Nevada

 Nevada has an active job market for music directors and composers.
+The highest concentrations are in Las Vegas-Henderson-North Las Vegas.

 Music Directors and Composers careers in other states